chrisjbreisch/Trs80.Level1Basic/README.md

 Note that Robert compiles his language down to the bytecode level.
 And shows you how to create a virtual machine and do garbage collection, optimization, etc.
 I did not do that for my BASIC interpreter.
 Even my nice simple tree-walking interpeter is about 4,000 times faster than my TRS-80 was.
 And that's with some artificial slowness that I added.
-This is logging, primarily, but also the addition of [Workflow Core](https://www.nuget.org/packages/WorkflowCore/), which is complete overkill for this application, but I wanted to play with it.
+This is primarily logging, but also the addition of [Workflow Core](https://www.nuget.org/packages/WorkflowCore/), which is complete overkill for this application, but I wanted to play with it.
 I don't really feel the need to optimize further.